sarthaklambaa/Twitter-Sentiment-Analysis/README.md

 ## Project Description

-Twitter sentiment analysis is a crucial task for understanding public opinion and sentiment towards various topics, brands, or events.
+Twitter (Now X) sentiment analysis is a crucial task for understanding public opinion and sentiment towards various topics, brands, or events.
 This project utilizes machine-learning models to classify tweets based on their sentiment polarity, helping businesses, researchers, and individuals gauge public sentiment effectively.

 ## Dataset